connollydean/Markdwon-Tutorial/pages/bootlinux.md

 Next, we need to rename our file to help rEFInd identify the Super Grub2 EFI file as a bootable option.

-For me, the original name of the Super Grub2 EFI file is the following:
+For me, the original name of the Super Grub2 EFI file was the following:

 `super_grub2_disk_standalone_x86_64_efi_2.02s10.EFI`